 Style Components with Lightning Design System

-Salesforce Lightning Design System (SLDS) is a CSS framework that provides a look and feel that’s consistent with Lightning Experience.
-Use SLDS styles to give your custom Lightning web components a UI that is consistent with Salesforce, without having to reverse-engineer our styles.
+Salesforce Lightning Design System (SLDS) is a CSS framework that provides the look and feel of Lightning Experience.
+Use SLDS styles to give your custom Lightning web components a UI that is consistent with Salesforce.
 And best of all, it just works with Lightning components running in Lightning Experience and in the Salesforce mobile application.

 Base components in the lightning